Overview & Itinerary

 ATMs are widespread, so the easiest way to access cash on your trip is to bring a credit/debit card.
 Please check with your bank about overseas withdrawal fees before you depart.
 Look for ATMs with your card logo.

 Currency exchange is available at major banks and some hotels.
 The easiest foreign currencies to exchange are USD and EUR, however please be aware of the security risk of carrying large amounts of cash.
-In any case, some money should be taken as cash in case of emergencies - we recommend around US$400 per person.
 Commission is sometimes charged for currency exchange.
 Check the rate before you exchange and carefully check the amount you are given and ask for a receipt.

 Please note that due to restrictions on currency conversion for foreigners in China it may not be possible to change left over CNY back into foreign currency, so please plan your budget and spending money well by withdrawing/exchanging what you need as you go.